-25.18 Premium for Landfill Operator Certification
+25.17 Premium for Landfill Operator Certification

-- (a) Designated Landfill Operators holding a valid Landfill Operators Certification (SWANA) shall receive a premium of twenty five cents (\$0.25) per hour for all hours worked. - (b) The City shall pay the cost of the Landfill Operators Certification course plus expenses, when such is required, and the employee successfully completes the course. - (c) It is the responsibility of the employee to maintain his/her certification and to inform the City should a certification expire.
-The premium is to be suspended upon expiry.
+- (a) Designated Landfill Operators holding a valid Landfill Operators Certification (SWANA) shall receive a premium of twenty-five cents (\$0.25) per hour. - (b) The City shall pay the cost of the Landfill Operators Certification course plus expenses, when such is required, and the employee successfully completes the course.

-25.19 Premium for Icemaker II - Certified Class V Refrigeration
+25.18 Premium for Icemaker II - Certified Class V Refrigeration

-- (a) The City shall pay a premium to eligible positions of fifty cents (\$0.50) per hour for all hours worked. - (b) It is the responsibility of the employee to maintain his/her certification and to inform the City should a certification expire.
-The premium is to be suspended upon expiry.
+The City shall pay a premium to eligible positions of fifty cents (\$0.50) per hour.

-25.20 Premium for Chlorine Handling Certification
+25.19 Premium for Chlorine Handling Certification

-- (a) The City shall pay a premium for a maximum of two (2) positions in the Recreational Department of twenty five cents (\$0.25) per hour for all hours worked. - (b) It is the responsibility of the employee to maintain his/her certification and to inform the City should a certification expire.
-The premium is to be suspended upon expiry.
+The City shall pay a premium for a maximum of two (2) positions in the Recreational Department of twenty-five cents (\$0.25) per hour.